Spain Travel Tips 2026: 17 Insider Secrets That Save Time, Money and Hassle

 Must-See Cities and Landmarks

 Madrid’s museums dazzle with masterpieces by Goya and Velázquez at the Prado.
 Barcelona’s Sagrada Família will leave you speechless with its kaleidoscopic stained glass.
 Don’t miss Seville’s Alcázar, where Islamic tilework meets Gothic grandeur.
+It’s truly a sight!

 | City | Iconic Spot | Cultural Highlight |